Multiple Testing of Linear Forms for Noisy Matrix Completion: Numerical Experiments

 \subsubsection{Whitening and screening}

 We now evaluate Algorithm \ref{alg:matrix-fdr} and Algorithm \ref{alg:matrix-sda} and show the advantages of de-correlation.
 To this end, we still adopt the data generation mechanism in the previous section, but apply our methods to the entry comparisons between rows: we test $q=400$ differences between first row $M(1,1:400)$ and second row $M(2,1:400)$, with $H_{0,T_i}$: $M_{1,i}-M_{2,i}=0$.
-The linear forms are in the same rows, meaning that they are correlated.
-Since the complicated correlation structure of features, here we measure the overall correlation of our case by the proportion of related pairs:
+By choosing $T_i$ like these, the linear forms are in the same rows with shared position information, meaning that they are more likely to be correlated (but not highly correlated).
+Because of the complicated correlation structure of features, here we measure the overall correlation of our case by the proportion of related pairs:

 where $\rho_{T_i,T_j}$ indicates the correlation of two linear form $M_{T_i}$ and $M_{T_j}$ and is given by \eqref{eq:corr}.
 Here $\varrho^*(z)$ can be treated as a proxy of the strength of correlation $\beta_{\mathsf{s}}$.
-In this entry comparison problem, we have $\varrho^*(0.2)=0.3838 $, which means that an indispensable proportion of feature pairs are correlated.
+In this entry comparison problem, we have $\varrho^*(0.2)=0.2745$, which means that an indispensable proportion of feature pairs are correlated.
 For the SDA method, we use a known correlation matrix.
-The performance of Algorithm \ref{alg:matrix-fdr} and Algorithm \ref{alg:matrix-sda} with different data aggregation methods are summarized in Figure \ref{fig:fdr-sda-simu}.
+The performance of Algorithms 1 and 2 with different data aggregation methods are summarized in Figure 3.
+In addition, we compare our methods with $e$-BH \citep{wang2022false} and factor-adjusted multiple testing by principal factor approximation (PFA) \citep{fan2017estimation}.
+Here, $e$-value for each $T_i$ is taken as $e_{T_i}=\exp\left(\mu W_{T_i}^{\mathsf{all}} - \frac{\mu^2}{2}\right)$, which is claimed to be powerful \citep{ramdas2025hypothesis}.

-We also plot the ROC curves of different methods given two different signal levels.
-The result is presented in Figure \ref{fig:sda-roc}.

-In Figure \ref{fig:fdr-sda-simu}, the SDA method can effectively control the FDR level at $\alpha=0.1$, with a notable power enhancement, while the BHq method on the other hand, fails to control the FDR given the strong correlation between features.
-Moreover, without de-correlation and screening, simple data aggregation methods also fail to control the FDR due to dependency.
+In Figure \ref{fig:fdr-sda-simu}, the SDA method can effectively control the FDR level at $\alpha=0.1$, with a notable power enhancement compared with the standard BH method.
+Moreover, without de-correlation and screening, simple data aggregation methods fail to control the FDR due to dependency.
+PFA and $e$-BH can control the FDR but at the cost of very conservative rejections.
 We can thereby draw the conclusion that our algorithm based on SDA outperforms others in the highly correlated case with the help of screening and de-correlation.
-The ROC curves in Figure \ref{fig:sda-roc} also clearly show the advantages of our data aggregation methods in feature selections.